 Please contact us for copies of prior Audited Financial Statements or 990 Forms.

 Wonder Why You Don’t See a Pie Chart Outlining Our Ratio of Administrative to Program Expenses?
 Find out more about how we are trying to End the Overhead Myth.

 We earn top ratings from Charity Navigator (4 stars) and the American Institute of Philanthropy (A grade).
 We are a Better Business Bureau sealholder and GuideStar Exchange silver participant, and are proud to be a founding member of InterAction and meet all their membership standards for accountability, transparency and effectiveness.
 We hold consultative status with the United Nations Economic and Social Council (ECOSOC).

-In 2013, our global movement to end hunger took a major leap forward.
-Our latest Annual Report highlights our work to end hunger in 14,000 communities throughout Africa, South Asia and Latin America as well as our global advocacy efforts in 22 countries.
+Our latest Annual Report (2014) highlights our work to end hunger in more than 24,000 communities throughout Africa, South Asia and Latin America, as well as our global advocacy efforts to end hunger and poverty worldwide.
 Read more.